maxdome/dumpinator/README.md

 Dumpinator supports callbacks which allows to do some actions during a test run.

-`before` on the base level: Getting called before any tests have been started `beforeEach on the base level`: Getting called before each route gets called `before on the test level`: Getting called before left and right routes getting called `after` on the test level: Getting called after left and right routes getting called `afterEach` on the base level: Getting called after each route gets called `after` on the base level: Getting called after all tests have been done
+`before` on the base level: Getting called before any tests have been started `beforeEach` on the base level: Getting called before each route gets called `before` on the route level: Getting called before left and right routes getting called `after` on the route level: Getting called after left and right routes getting called `afterEach` on the base level: Getting called after each route gets called `after` on the base level: Getting called after all tests have been done